nebasam/Forecasting-Sales/README.md

 Test.py and other function used for Plotting graphs are found in plots.py module
 ## model
 model in pickle and python format is found here
+## tests
+all tests for the script can be found here